Curriculum-Undergraduate International Program in Economics

 3) Cross-disciplinary Programs

-Students must complete a minimum of 36 academic credits.
-In order to fulfill the course requirements, students must take 2 course packages not opened independently by their own major.
+Students must complete a minimum of 36 credits.
+In order to fulfill the course requirements, students must take 1 or 2 course packages offered by other schools/departments.
+If it is 1 course package, then the combination is 21 credits of professional advancement I courses of UIPE + 1 course package from another school/department.

 For the courses of the cross-disciplinary programs, please refer to the academic website https://jwc.fudan.edu.cn/cywd_27275/list.htm.